keertyverma/blogsphere/README.md

 - **Full Blog Control**: Effortlessly create, edit, and delete both draft and published blogs through a clean, user-friendly dashboard.
 - **Rich Text Editor**: Create beautifully structured blogs using a block-style editor powered by [Editor.js](https://editorjs.io/).<br>Add headings, paragraphs, lists, images, quotes, code blocks, and more with ease.
 Need help?
 Access the dedicated [Editor Guide](https://blogsphere.360verse.co/editor-guide) to assist content creation.
+- **✨ AI Blog Metadata Generator**: Speed up your publishing workflow with **one-click AI-generated metadata** - including a compelling title, concise summary, and relevant tags, based on your blog content.
+Easily review, refine, or undo AI suggestions to stay in control.
 - **Draft & Publish Modes**:
   - Save blogs as drafts and continue editing anytime.
   - Preview your draft to see exactly how the blog page will look before publishing.